mercedes-benz/ardep/samples/uds_bus_sample/README.rst

 They use different physical addresses for communication.

 This sample also demonstrates how the UDS clients can communicate to each other on the CAN bus via a small, custom protocol that lets each client "sign" a byte in a CAN message by each client.
-For this, each client contains a *worker* functionality that listens for CAN frames on a specifig address (configurable via data identifier 0x1100) and responds (with the appended signature byte) on another configurable address (data identifier 0x1101).
+For this, each client contains a *worker* functionality that listens for CAN frames on a specifig address (configurable via data identifier 0x1100 (2 bytes with little endian)) and responds (with the appended signature byte) on another configurable address (data identifier 0x1101).
 Each client also contains an *controller* that is responsible for sending a first CAN frame to the first client in the chain, and then receiving the final response from the last client in the chain.

 The controller uses a fixed send address of 0x001 and a fixed receive address of 0x000.